KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

     override func viewDidLoad() {
         super.viewDidLoad()
-        services.tryRegisterLocalizedLayoutService(
+        setupPro(for: ...) { result in
+            // KeyboardKit Pro is available first after this self.services.tryRegisterLocalizedLayoutService(
                 try!
 MyCustomGermanService()
             )
         }
     }
+}
 ```

-This makes it easy to replace layout service for a certain locale, since you can inherit and customize the related ``KeyboardLayout/ProLayoutService``.
+This makes it easy to replace the service for a certain locale, since you can inherit and customize the related ``KeyboardLayout/ProLayoutService``.

+> Important: Note that you must wait for **setupPro** to finish successfully when you use KeyboardKit Pro and want to customize a Pro service class, otherwise you won't be able to resolve the pro-specific services, since your license will not yet be registered.